AMQP 1.0 support in Service Bus

 For more information about how to obtain and use these libraries with Service Bus, see the Service Bus AMQP Developer's Guide.
 See the "References" section below for further information.

 - AMQP 1.0 is an open, reliable messaging protocol that you can use to build cross-platform, hybrid applications.
 AMQP 1.0 is an OASIS standard.

-- AMQP 1.0 support is now available in Windows Azure Service Bus.
+- AMQP 1.0 support is now available in Windows Azure Service Bus and Service Bus for Windows Server (Service Bus 1.1).
 Pricing is the same as for the existing protocols.